JuliaAttic/CUDNN.jl/README.md

 The default order of Tensor dimensions in Julia are (W,H,C,N) with W the being fastest changing dimension.
 These stand for width, height, channels, and number of images for image applications.
-Note that the C library documentation refers to this order as NCHW.
+Note that the C library documentation refers to this order as NCHW because C is row-major.
 Similarly the default order of Filter dimensions in Julia are (W,H,C,K) standing for width, height, number of input feature maps, and number of output feature maps respectively.

 The following array operations are supported for Tensors and Filters:
-`eltype`, `ndims`, size, strides, stride, zeros, ones, similar, copy.
+`eltype`, `ndims`, `size`, `strides`, `stride`, `zeros`, `ones`, `similar`, `copy`.
+Also `to_host` from CUDArt can be used to retrieve the contents of a Tensor or Filter in a regular Julia array.

+## Functions

+`cudnnTransformTensor(alpha::Number, src::Tensor, beta::Number,
+dest::Tensor)` computes alpha * src + beta * dest and places the
+result in dest.